 When you’re deciding which images to include in your post, there are a few things you need to remember.
 Firstly, as with your content, your images must be relevant.
 They need to support your text and add value to your post — so they must match up with your topic.

 Secondly, you should avoid poor quality, blurry images.
 Bad images are detrimental to your blog, as they make you look lazy and unprofessional.
 Always use sharp, high-quality images.

-You can also use online tools like Canva to edit images and make them your own by adding your own branding and colour pallet.
+You can also use online tools like Canva or Design Wizard to edit images and make them your own by adding your own branding and colour pallet.
 You might like to create infographics to illustrate any stats you’ve used in your post too.